fabianaiolfi/eu-policy-feedback/README.md

 ### To Do
 - [ ] Scrape summaries: Are there enough to make this work?
+- [ ] Implement Elo ranking
+	- [ ] Prevent algorithm shortcomings by:
+		- [ ] Randomize the Order: Randomly shuffle the order of comparisons multiple times and average the final ratings.
+		- [ ] Increase the Number of Comparisons: More comparisons will help stabilize the ratings, reducing the impact of any particular order.
+		- [ ] Lower the K-Factor: This reduces the volatility of the ratings but can slow down the adjustment process.

 ## Recreate existing measurement techniques
 …